-- (2) An Applicant shall be given the benefit of the Working Family preference if the head and spouse, or sole member is age 62 or older, or is a Disabled Person. - (3) Verification Requirements: - Verification from employer that Family meets the definition of a working Family.
+- (2) An Applicant shall be given the benefit of the Working Family preference if both the head and spouse are age 62 or older; or sole member is age 62 or older or head, spouse, or sole member is a Disabled Person. - (3) Verification Requirements: - (i) Verification from employer that Family meets the definition of a working Family.